Sewer Lateral Cross-Connections

 What you can do to prevent cross-connections

 You can help prevent partial cross-connections.
 When planning renovations or additions in your home, ensure that you have the proper permits.
-Whether you are hiring a professional contractor or doing the work yourself, it is extremely important that you have the proper permits and appropriate inspections completed.
-This will ensure that the work has been done correctly, prevent costly repairs in the future and harm to the environment.
+Whether you are hiring a professional contractor or doing the work yourself, it is extremely important that you have the proper permits and complete the required inspections.
+This will ensure that the work has been done correctly, prevent costly repairs in the future, and protect the environment.